 Refundable security deposits represent the lease deposits made for the lease of the Company's office and warehouse.
-Related security deposits for these leases amounted to P1.0 million and P1.4 million as at December 31, 2021 and 2020, respectively, and are presented as part of Other Non-current Assets in the statements of financial position (see Note 10).
+Related security deposits for these leases amounted to P1.1 million and P1.0 million as at December 31, 2022 and 2021, respectively, and are presented as part of Security deposits under Other Non-current Assets in the statements of financial position (see Note 10).